- Tell me more about turtles.

 Drift snorkeling is fun.
 You’ll see more with less effort.
-The captain keeps the boat with the snorkelers so you do have option of getting back on the boat any time and your guide will be there to assist you whenever you need help or assistance.
+The captain keeps the boat with the snorkelers so you do have the option of getting back on the boat anytime and your guide will be there to assist you whenever you need help or assistance.

 We have had all sorts of handicapped guests on board.
 Everything is possible.
 Give us a notice and we’ll arrange it at no extra cost.

 A warm, local lunch is served.
 Drink menu on all our Cruises: Coca-Cola, Diet Coke, Sprite, a variety of fruit juices, water, tonic and soda, ice cold beer, white and red wine, rum, gin, vodka, whiskey and the famous “Woodwind Rum Punch.”